json-api/json-api/format/index.md

 Servers **MUST NOT** provide extended functionality that is incompatible with the base specification to clients that do not request the extension in the `ext` parameter of the `Content-Type` or the `Accept` header.

+> Note: Since extensions can contradict one another or have interactions that can be resolved in many equally plausible ways, it is responsibility of the server to decide which extensions are compatible, and it is a responsibility of the designer of each implementation of this specification to describe extension interoperability rules which are applicable to that implementation.

 ## Document Structure <a href="#document-structure" id="document-structure" class="headerlink"></a>